41100

 Food waste is one of the most difficult aspects of waste to deal with.
 To reduce its environmental impact it should ideally be treated as close to source as possible and re-used in the local area.
 For small scale businesses an in-vessel composter can facilitate this in remote rural areas.

-As part of the Highland Community Waste Partnership, Lochaber Environmental Group (LEG) has an in-vessel composter, known as a Rocket A700, which had been on loan to Nevis Range for a number of years but is now available for other businesses to trial.
+As part of the Highland Community Waste Partnership, Lochaber Environmental Group (LEG) had an in-vessel composter, known as a Rocket A700, which had been on loan to Nevis Range for a number of years but was made available for other businesses to trial.

 Being able to compost food waste on site has 3 main benefits for businesses: